f11894/video_benchmark/README.md

 Alternatively, drag and drop the video file into the preset bat.
 After encoding, drag and drop the "benchmark_log" folder into plot.bat to make the plot.

-If you want to calculate the average value of multiple files
+How to calculate the average value of multiple files
 1. Download and unzip the dataset, for example, objective-1-fast, from [here](https://media.xiph.org/video/derf/)
 2. Next, select all the y4m files in the objective-1-fast folder and convert them with an appropriate preset.
 3. After all conversions are done, drop the objective-1-fast folder into csv_ave.bat and calculate the average value of csv
 4. In the objective-1-fast folder, a folder called objective-1-fast_benchmark_log is created, so drop that folder into plot.bat to make a plot

-If you want to calculate the BD-Rate
+How to calculate the BD-Rate
 1. Install Anaconda and set the Python path to environment variables
 2. Run "pip install Numpy matplotlib scipy" at the command prompt
 3. Drag and drop the benchmark_log folder to bd_rate.bat if you want to compare multiple codecs, or drag and drop the .bddata file to bd_rate.bat if you want to compare each preset of a specific encoder